paradisepilot/gcp/image-builders/image-builder-001/README.md

 $ cd gcp/image-builders/image-builder-001
  ~~~

- *  In order to launch a VM instance, execute the following:
+ *  In order to launch a GCE instance, execute the following:
 ~~~
 $ ./gcloud-compute-instances-create.sh
 ~~~

- *  Once the VM instance is running, execute the following in order to log on to it:
+ *  Once the GCE instance is running, execute the following in order to log on to it:
 ~~~
 $ ./gcloud-compute-ssh.sh
 ~~~

- *  At the shell prompt of the GCE VM, execute the following in order to install the software tools:
+ *  At the shell prompt of the running GCE instance, execute the following in order to install the software tools:
 ~~~
 paradisepilot@voyager:~/gcp/image-builders/image-builder-001$ ./image-builder-001.sh > stdout.sh.image-builder-001 2> stderr.sh.image-builder-001
 ~~~